Managing Sun Sensitivity/Photo Sensitivity in Autoimmune Diseases

 I’m certainly not a pro yet when it comes to handling sun exposure gracefully.
 I have learned and implemented several sun survival strategies that may benefit anyone who needs to avoid damaging the sun’s rays.

 - Cover up.
 The notion of smearing my whole body in sunscreen after my morning shower isn’t enticing.
 First, it feels greasy no matter what the sunscreen companies do to prevent it.
-Second, sunscreen, especially using a good sunscreen SPF 50 and higher year around.
+Second, sunscreen, especially using a good sunscreen SPF 50 and higher year round, wears down within two hours.
 So, I discovered UPF (sun protective) clothing.
 At first, the prices were scary until I found different outlets and discount shopping websites.
 I found UPF 30-50 clothing, with fabric specially treated, to block out 95%+ of the UVA/UVB rays of the sun.
 Many are moisture-wicking and cooling.
 I’ve slowly added to my stock of hats, gloves, neck gaiters, shirts, pants, and a couple of dresses.
 When I researched these fabrics’ effectiveness against regular clothing fabrics, they are more effective than your basic long sleeve t-shirt (National Institute of Health).
 However, the NIH found that Hanes Beefy t-shirts are just effective at blocking the sun’s rays.
 Can you imagine wearing one of those with your jeans in July and August?
 No, thanks!
 A list of companies is provided with links below.
 By the way, you will have to wear sunscreen on any areas of your body exposed to the sun.

 - Protect those eyes.
 Your basic polarized shades are usually adequate, but there isn’t enough coverage for someone like me.
 Sunlight gets into your eyes from around the frames.
 You could buy those ugly sunglasses older adults have to wear when they’ve had cataract surgery, but there are some great alternatives.
 I found mine at Walmart in the accessories department with larger lenses, wider sides, and stylish.
 They are full spectrum protective and fit over regular glasses without looking weird.
 A few brands are listed below with links.